pavelkrolevets/Periscope/README.md

 ### Description

-This a utility to run standalone options delta-hedger processes on the server for Deribit platform.
+This a utility to run Deribit delta-hedger processes on the remote server.
-The current position PnL is also provided.
+No need to keep your own machine running.

 Download links: